alda-lang/alda/doc/scores-and-parts.md

     oboe "oboe-2":
       e8 f g a b2

-You can also nickname a group of instruments:
+You can also alias a group of instruments:

     oboe-1/oboe-2 "oboes":
       > c1

-When a nickname is given to a group of instruments, the individual instruments can then be accessed via the dot (`.`) operator.
+When an alias is given to a group of instruments, the individual instruments can then be accessed via the dot (`.`) operator.

 This can be useful when you create a group of unnamed instances, and you end up wanting to use the individual instruments later: